-At an age when many men are contemplating retirement, Delmar Smith was just beginning a new job.
-Thirty-five years ago, the Oklahoma cowboy, who turned 93 in July, cracked the chutes at the Lazy E Arena’s very first Timed Event Championship, and he’s been its gateman ever since.
+At an age when many men are contemplating retirement, Smith was just beginning a new job.
+Thirty-eight years ago, the Oklahoma cowboy, who turned 97 in July, cracked the chutes at the Lazy E Arena’s very first Timed Event Championship, and he’s been its gateman ever since.
 From his vantage point—a comfortably padded chair perched above the chutes—he’s seen thousands of animals and hundreds of cowboys make their way across the storied arena.
 And spryer than men a fraction his age, Smith still shimmies up the panels to his throne without assistance.

-During his three decades as the Cinch TEC’s chute master and his lifetime’s work as a horse and bird dog trainer (for which he has received international acclaim), Smith has learned a thing a two about what makes a champion.
+During his nearly four decades as the Cinch TEC’s chute master and his lifetime’s work as a horse and bird dog trainer (for which he has received international acclaim), Smith has learned a thing a two about what makes a champion.
 And he’s able to distill the secret into a few words: “They have the want-to.”